gabrielcedran/goland-and-serverless-intro/README.md

 _for more details check the commit_

+_to ease development, create a Makefile with the process to create the bootstrap executation and then zip it_

 To deploy:

 1. build the project with the command `GOOS=linux GOARCH=amd64 go build -o bootstrap` (this is a hard requirement from AL runtime "Amazon Linux") _the bootstrap artifact is actually an executable_